 The total PRAL of your diet is the balance of the acid and base produced by your diet throughout the day.
 PRAL is measured in milliequivalents of acid per day.
 (1)

 The pH in your body is the amount of acid relative to the amount of base.
 Your body is constantly striving to keep pH at healthy levels, and is tightly regulated by your lungs and kidneys.
 Acid is produced in our bodies from normal processes such as digestion and metabolism.
 Your body relies primarily on the kidneys to get rid of extra acid your diet generates.
 Your lungs help a little too!

 PRAL is becoming more and more common in nutrition research.
 More dietitians and doctors are beginning to recommend eating based on the principle of PRAL.
 Keep reading to learn more!

 PRAL is calculated from 5 nutrients that create either acid or base in our bodies.
 Protein and phosphorus create acid during metabolism; whereas potassium, magnesium and calcium produce base.
 By far, protein is the biggest determinant of PRAL.
 The more protein a food has, the higher the PRAL value.
 (1)

 PRAL is best used for evaluating an entire diet, not just a single food.
 However, for the sake of education, I think it is useful to compare the PRAL for single foods to understand the benefit of eating more (or less!) of those foods.

 Take a look at this chart.
-Notice that most animal proteins such as beef and chicken have a very high PRAL.
+Notice that most animal proteins such as beef and chicken have a very high PRAL value.
 This is because most animal proteins have a lot of protein and phosphorus, and are relatively low in potassium, magnesium and calcium.
-Some of the plant proteins (lentils, beans and nuts) have a negative PRAL, representing that these foods produce base in our body.
+Most plant proteins (such as lentils, beans and nuts) have a negative PRAL value, representing that these foods produce base in our body.
 In addition, most fruits and vegetables have a negative PRAL.